Arbitration and mediation

 It would be rare, unless included in signed contractual agreements, to use arbitration or mediation prior to filing a lawsuit against the debtor.
 The U.S. courts have an increasingly huge backlog.
 More courts are requiring that parties to a lawsuit submit to non-binding mediation or arbitration before the case is allowed to proceed to trial.

 The recommendation of the mediator or arbitrator is non-binding, and either party can choose to not accept the recommendation.
 Nevertheless, there is one important consideration for the party that chooses to not accept the recommendation.
-If that party receives a lesser result at trial than what the mediator or arbitrator recommended, that party must pay the opposing party’s attorneys’ fees.
+If that party receives lesser results at trial than what the mediator or arbitrator recommended, that party must pay the opposing party’s attorneys’ fees.

 (End of chapter 6 - Arbitration and mediation)